Systemic Manual Therapy

 Systemic manual therapy is a treatment approach developed by us over a period of more than 20 years and includes many of the techniques used in fascial and traditional Counterstrain, integrative manual therapy, Barral and muscle energy techniques.
 The key difference is that the techniques are performed within a set of distinct protocols and protocol sequences.
 There are two theoretical benefits for this approach: By standardizing the treatment we can systematically evaluate the effects of intervention for number of conditions or complaints, and as such, develop a validated and comprehensive treatment strategy for many complex conditions.
 The second benefit is that by standardizing the treatment approach, a novice clinician such as a doctoral physical therapy intern can be taught this approach in a much more organized and efficient manner.

 This innovative approach for the treatment of neuromuscular and musculo-skeletal disorders was developed initially by Lawrence Jones and was initially termed strain counter strain.
-This method was later expanded by Brian Tuckey to include multiple systems in the body and is now referred to as facial counterstrain. this approach is based on applying controlled compression to skeletal muscles allowing the muscles to relax.
+This method was later expanded by Brian Tuckey to include multiple systems in the body and is now referred to as fascial counterstrain. this approach is based on applying controlled compression to skeletal muscles allowing the muscles to relax.

 Integrative Manual Therapy